The Ballard Locks is a picturesque park with a ship canal, 15 minutes from downtown Seattle.

 10 best things to do at Ballard Locks

-1. Watch boats entering the massive holding chamber at the Ballard Locks.
+2. Watch boats entering the massive holding chamber at the Ballard Locks!

 It's fascinating to watch the process of boats passing through the Ballard Locks holding chamber.
-The water level is raised or lowered 20 feet inside the chamber, as boats pass between South Lake Union and Puget Sound.
+The holding chamber for the Large Lock is huge, and can accommodate boats up to 100 feet long!
+The water level is raised or lowered 26 feet inside the chamber, as boats pass between freshwater South Lake Union to saltwater Puget Sound.

-Boaters communicate with the tower while passing through the locks, and there's no charge for boats to pass through the Ballard Locks.
+Boaters communicate with the Lockmaster Control Tower while passing through the Ballard Locks.
+Surprisingly, there's no charge for boats to pass through!

-This old bridge was constructed in 1914 by the Great Northern railway, It's now the main line for BSNF Railway, and dozens of trains pass over this bridge every day.
+The Salmon Bay Railway Bridge was constructed in 1914 by the Great Northern railway.
+It's now the main line for BSNF Railway, and dozens of trains pass over this bridge every day.
 Plans are currently underway for a $200 million replacement of this old bridge.

-5. Sit on the surrounding grassy slopes and observe boats passing through the locks.
+4. Enjoy a picnic on the surrounding grassy slopes while observing boats passing through the locks.

-9. Explore the gorgeous botanical garden at the north end of the Ballard Locks.
+7. Explore the gorgeous botanical garden at the Ballard Locks.

 The Carl S. English Jr. Botanical Garden is idyllic in spring and summer, and has more than 570 species of plants.
 Carl S. English was employed as a horticulturalist by the Army Corp of Engineers, and retired in 1974.